Ronnie Corbett

-Ronald Balfour Corbett CBE (4 December 1930 – 31 March 2016) was a Scottish actor, broadcaster, comedian and writer.
-He had a long association with Ronnie Barker in the BBC television comedy sketch show The Two Ronnies.
-He achieved prominence in David Frost's 1960s satirical comedy programme The Frost Report (with Barker) and subsequently starred in sitcoms such as No – That's Me Over Here!, Now Look Here, and Sorry!.
+Ronald Balfour Corbett CBE (4 December 1930 – 31 March 2016) was a Scottish comedian and actor.
+He had a long association with Ronnie Barker in the BBC Television comedy sketch show The Two Ronnies (1971–87), becoming known for his meandering chair monologues, and starred in sitcoms such as No – That's Me Over Here!
+(1967–70), Now Look Here (1971–73), and Sorry!
+(1981–88).

-Corbett began his acting career after moving from Edinburgh to London; he had early roles in the TV series Crackerjack and The Saint, and appeared in the films You're Only Young Twice, Rockets Galore!, Casino Royale, Some Will, Some Won't, and No Sex Please, We're British.
-He first worked with Ronnie Barker in the BBC TV series The Frost Report in 1966, and the two of them were given their own show by the BBC five years later.
-The Two Ronnies ran as a comedy sketch show from 1971 to 1987, and became Corbett and Barker's most famous work; Corbett became known for his meandering chair monologues.
+Corbett began his acting career after moving from Edinburgh to London; he had early roles in the TV series Crackerjack and The Saint.
+He achieved prominence and began performing with Barker in David Frost's satirical comedy programme The Frost Report (1966–67), and appeared in the films You're Only Young Twice (1952), Rockets Galore!
+(1958), Casino Royale (1967), Some Will, Some Won't (1970), and No Sex Please, We're British (1973).

 Early life

 Corbett was born on 4 December 1930 at The Royal Maternity Hospital in Edinburgh, Scotland, the son of William Balfour Corbett (1898–1974), a master baker, and his London-born wife Annie Elizabeth Corbett (née Main; 1900–1991).
 He had a brother about six years younger, Allan, and a sister about ten years younger, Margaret.
-Corbett's grandfather was principal organist at St Andrews church of Scotland in the early 20th century and features in church histories of the time.
+Corbett's grandfather was principal organist at St Andrew’s Church of Scotland in the early 20th century, and features in church histories of the time.

 Corbett was educated at James Gillespie's Boys School and the Royal High School in the city.
 After leaving school, he decided he wanted to be an actor while performing in amateur theatricals at a church youth club.
 His first job, however, was with the Ministry of Agriculture.

 Corbett carried out national service with the Royal Air Force, during which he was the shortest commissioned officer in the British Forces.
 Having enlisted as aircraftman 2nd class Service No.2446942, he received a commission into the secretarial branch of the RAF as a pilot officer (national service) on 25 May 1950.
 He transferred to the R.A.F.
 Reserve (National Service List) on 28 October 1951, thereby ending his period of active service.
 He was promoted to flying officer on 6 September 1952.